cbpalumbi/Google_ADK_Example_Game/README.md

-This is the Unity game project repository for my ADK Hackathon entry
+This is the Unity game project repository for my ADK Hackathon entry.